-Maggoty, with her potions and herbs and steaming cauldron, is the epitome of the old crone archetype.
+Maggoty, with her potions and herbs and steaming cauldron, is the epitome of the old crone witch archetype.
 Her power comes not from magic, but instead from herblore and scientific study.
-It doesn’t matter what the source is though, because bubble, bubble best not give her trouble!
+It doesn’t matter what the source is though, because bubble, bubble — best not give HER trouble!

 Winnowill as Headless Horseman

 She might not ride a horse, but after Grohmul Djun lopped her head off with his axe, she’s definitely headless.
 That, coupled with her evil nature, makes her a good stand-in for the headless demon haunting Sleepy Hollow.